We are committed to be the difference by driving positive impact in all our efforts, as established in the principle of “essential rightness”.

 As a professional services firm, most of our GHG emissions come as a result of air travel, offices, and hotel accommodations while serving our clients.
 By employing the nonprofit carbon usage monitor, Atmosfair, we track our travel details through use statistics and detailed studies.

-Ten years on, we celebrate our decade of carbon neutrality and have committed to setting and achieving science-based targets to reduce our GHG emissions in line to meet the goals of the Paris Agreement.
+Ten years on, we celebrate our decade of carbon neutrality and have set science-based targets to reduce our GHG emissions in line to meet the goals of the Paris Agreement.
+Kearney has committed to reducing our emissions 28% by 2030, from a 2019 base year.
 Going forward, we are dedicated to doing even better, as outlined in our Global Sustainability Policy.
 One of the top priorities for our firm is increasing the use of renewable energy in our offices.
 Our goal is to be at 80 percent renewable energy by 2025 and at 100 percent by 2030.
 We are also working to reduce our energy consumption and associated GHG emissions, boost our reduction and recycling of waste, and optimize our use of technology such as video conferencing to reduce our business travel.

-Our sustainability efforts are led by a global director of social impact, together with local social impact teams across more than 30 offices.
+Our social impact and sustainability efforts are led by a global director of social impact, together with local social impact teams across more than 30 offices.
 Local social impact teams have a variety of responsibilities and can shape their activities to the needs of their communities.

 Social Impact Externships